Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios/index.md

 This is the official documentation for the Amplitude Analytics iOS SDK.

 !!!warning New Version Available
     This is the time tested iOS SDK, however here is a new version in beta that is highly recommended for all customers using Swift.
 The latest [iOS Swift SDK](../ios-swift/) has additional features such as plugins and more.
 See the [Migration Guide](../ios-swift/migration/) for more help.
+For customers beginning with Amplitude Experiment, please note that this SDK does not support the [Amplitude Experiment integration](https://www.docs.developers.amplitude.com/experiment/sdks/ios-sdk/#initialize).

     Please note that the latest iOS Swift SDK is **NOT** compatible with Objective-C projects.
 Use this SDK if your project requires compatibility with Objective-C.